Analytical Solutions For Halal Authentication

 Overall, consumers need to have the confidence that every aspect of the products they consume, from the ingredients to the processing, handling, and storage are done in proper accordance to ensure Halal integrity.
 Halal product assurance is not merely about meeting consumer demands; it is a matter of ethical responsibility, religious observance, and trust.

-What Does Halal And Haram Mean?
+What Does Halal and Haram Mean In Food Testing Context?

-• Halal
+• Halal Symbol | Shimadzu

 Permissible, lawful and allowed according to Islamic law (Shariah)